bytesbyt/econte_django/README.md

  - Form in the contact page works: requires entries in every field, will only accept an email in the email field,  and the submit button works.

- - Comment form passed test.
+ - Comment form validation passed the automated test.

+ - Contact form validation passed the automated test.

 ### Validator Testing